 If possible catch a direct bus to Zinal.
 Otherwise, take the Vissoie Bus to Vissoie where you will need to change for a bus headed up valley to Zinal.
 The direct buses take 15 minutes.
 If you need to change in Vissoie the ride will take 58 minutes.

 From the Moiry Barrage to Grimentz or Zinal: At the dam, board a bus headed toward Zinal or Vissoie.
 There are several stops in Grimentz, about a 20 minute ride from the dam.
-If you are headed to Zinal, the best bet is to catch a bus headed directly to Zinal.
+If you are headed to Zinal, the best bet is to catch a bus heading directly to Zinal.
 Otherwise, take the Vissoie Bus to Vissoie where you will need to change for a bus headed up valley to Zinal.
 The direct buses take a little over a half hour.
 If you need to change the ride will take an hour and 15 minute or more, depending on the time of day.
-Schedules are posted at the bus stop by the dam and are available online at the SBB website or download the SBB app.
+Schedules are posted at the bus stop by the dam and are available online at the SBB website and the SBB app.

 Other Hiking Regions in: